sandhyaparna/Jigsaw-Multilingual-Toxic-Comment-Classification/Approaches.md

   3. Add confident predicted test observations to our training data
   4. Build a new model using combined data
   5. Use your new model to predict the test data and submit to Kaggle.
 Here is a pictorial explanation using sythetic 2D data </br>
+* Test Time Augmentation (TTA) is a technique where we make the prediction on not just a test example, but also some of its variants, to end up with a better final prediction.
+We employed this technique in some of our underlying models, and it gave us a minor boost, here is how it worked:
+  1. Make a prediction on the original comment in the test dataset
+  2. Make predictions on the translation of the original comment in various languages
+  3. Take a weighted average of predictions on original comment and its translations

+### Models
+* RoBERTa XLM
+* BERT models pre-trained on specific languages of interest
+*